-Date and May 20, 2020 at 3:00 p.m.
-Pacific Daylight Virtual Meeting virtualshareholdermeeting.com/JWN2020 Time: Virtualshareholdermeeting.com/JWN2020
+Date and Time: May 20, 2020 at 3:00 p.m.
+Pacific Daylight Time Virtual Meeting Access: Virtual Meeting Access:

 This Proxy Statement was first mailed to shareholders on or about April 7, 2020.
 It is furnished in connection with the solicitation of proxies by the Board of Directors of Nordstrom, Inc. to be voted during the Annual Meeting for the purposes set forth in the accompanying Notice of Annual Meeting.